COALAIP/specs/README.md

 ```

-As can be seen, both merkle-links (meaning hashes of objects) as well as an objects' properties can
+Notice that IPLD resolves any merkle link, here the creation's author, with the actual object to
+make traversing into a merkle link feel similar to regular property access in objects.
+To address
-be used to traverse the IPLD object.
-For addressing a network address format called [multiaddr](https://github.com/jbenet/multiaddr)
+across network addresses, a format called [multiaddr](https://github.com/jbenet/multiaddr) can be
-is being used.
-This allows for the construction of protocol-overarching paths to resources.
-Meaning
+adopted that allows for the construction of resource paths to be protocol-overarching.
+Doing so
-that an IPLD object, resolvable on IPFS could point to an IPLD object resolvable within other
+would allow an IPLD object to maintain resolvable links even if its merkle links were pointing to
-ledgers like BigchainDB, Bitcoin, etc...
+separate ledgers (e.g. IPFS, BigchainDB, Bitcoin, etc).

 #### Evaluation of IPLD

-In summary, IPLD is a promising new technology.
-This section aims to discuss both benefits and
+In summary, IPLD is a promising new technology albeit with a few cavets.
-caveats of it:

 - **Benefits:**
-    - Cryptographic integrity-checking of data using upgradeable hash functions (multihash)
+    - Cryptographic integrity-checking of data using upgradable hash functions (multihash)
-    - Addressability of content instead of "by location" through hashes
+    - Addressability of content through hashes instead of "by location"
-    - Inter-ledger/database resolvability of data through merkle-paths and multiaddr
+    - Inter-ledger/database resolvability of data (multiaddr)
-    - Unification of object identifiers through canonicalized hashing strategy
+    - Unification of object identifiers through a canonicalized hashing strategy
-    - Built-in immutability by using merkle-dag data structure
+    - Built-in immutability by using a merkle-dag data structure
-    - Future-proof due to usage of future-proof underlying concepts (multi-x)
+    - Future-proof due to future-proof underlying concepts (multi-x)
     - Potentially wide compatibility, even down to the UNIX file system path
     - Lightweight protocol drafts and implementations
-    - Deserialization to multitude of other data serialization formats (YML, JSON, XML, ...)
+    - Deserializes to a multitude of other data serialization formats (YAML, JSON, XML, etc)
 - **Caveats:**
-    - Non-standardized protocols (multihash, multiaddr, ...)
+    - Non-standardized protocols (multi-x)
         - [Overlap](https://interledger.org/five-bells-condition/spec.html#crypto-conditions-type-registry)
           with other to-be-standardized protocols
         - Breakage with exisiting and well-established protocols (e.g. URI vs. multiaddr)
-    - Non-compliance with existing Linked Data ontology due to immutability
+    - Non-compliance with existing Linked Data ontologies due to immutability
     - Opinionated CBOR serialization

 #### Compatibility of IPLD and JSON-LD

-Even though the naming and concept of IPLD was inspired by JSON-LD, the two concepts have disjoint
+Although the naming and concept of IPLD was inspired by JSON-LD, the two have disjoint sets of
-sets of functionality.
-This section highlights how much JSON-LD is possible with IPLD.
+functionality.
+This section highlights the limitations imposed on JSON-LD by IPLD.

 #### Self-identifying JSON-LD objects

-As mentioned in one of the previous sections about JSON-LD already, a JSON-LD object can have a
-self-identifying link that is added to the object using the `@id` property.
-This means that a
+JSON-LD objects can maintain a self-identifying link using the `@id` property, which allows the
-JSON-LD object itself is able to express where it's located at.
-The like is true with IPLD.
-By
+object to directly express its location to others.
+The same is possible for IPLD objects; by
-complying to a canonicalized representation of CBOR and by multihashing this representation, an IPLD
+complying to a canonicalized representation of CBOR and multihashing this representation, an IPLD
-object itself is also able to express where it can be resolved within the Internet - it's simply
+object is also able to express where it can be resolved on the Internet---its hash value is simply
-Content-Addressing -, even though it cannot express the location it is stored under.
-Trying to
+its Content-Address---even though it cannot directly express the location it is stored under.
-combine these two concepts however, is not possible since the `@id` JSON-LD identifier would need to
+However, combining these two concepts is practically impossible since the `@id` JSON-LD identifier
-be replaced with the multihash of its object (itself containing that hash).
-The amount of processing
+would need to be replaced with the multihash of its object; one could view this as a cryptographic
+puzzle of sorts: finding a value that would be hashed, along with the object's other properties, to
-required to solve this task would be incredible, which would render the identification of objects
+the same value.
+The amount of processing required would be incredible, rendering the identification
-incredibly inefficient economically speaking, which is why a JSON-LD object using IPLD links cannot
+of objects incredibly inefficient; instead, we would rather disallow JSON-LD objects with IPLD links
-self-identify using the `@id` property.
-As mentioned though, this is not a problem as objects
+from self-identifying themselves using an `@id` property.
+As mentioned though, this is usually not a
-generally identify themselves in the world of Content-Addressing.
+problem as objects can also identify themselves through Content-Addressing.

 **Sources:**